UPM-ROB-Lab/IJPR-2025/README.md

 ```
 #### Model Functions

 - **Segment Anything Model (SAM):** Extracts customer need and functional requirement in the retrieve prompt.
+We utilized [the ViT-H model](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file) within SAM for image segmentation to extract the regions of interest.
-- **Diffusion Model:** Extracts the constraint conditions in the retrieve prompt..
+- **Diffusion Model:** Extracts the constraint conditions in the retrieve prompt.
+We used [the Stable-Diffusion-v1-5 model](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5) for iterative image generation, where each iteration refines the design based on the specific requirements and constraints extracted from the prompts.
 #### Results
 Each iteration generates a series of images, which can be found in the output folder.
 For each image, we apply a quantitative scoring formula to assess its quality.
-The generated images, along with their corresponding scores, reflect the results of each iteration and the refinement process based on the retrieve prompts.
+The generated images, along with their corresponding scores, reflect the results of each iteration and the refinement process based on the retrieve prompt.

 ## Acknowledgments